-Short term income protection is considered a budget option as it will often have a maximum claim length of 2 years.
-Traditional long term income protection would continue to pay a claim right up to the end of the policy term if you are unable to return to work.
+Short-Term Income Protection is considered a budget option, as it will often have a maximum claim length of 2 years.
+Traditional Long-Term Income Protection would continue to pay a claim right up to the end of the policy term if you’re unable to return to work.

 Given LV’s average payout length of 7 years, it makes sense to take out a plan that wouldn’t limit the length of time it can payout for (i.e. it can payout until retirement if you are unable to return to work).